 These data strongly suggest that the 21st CCLC program is not generating the benefits commensurate with an annual investment of more than \$1 billion in limited Federal education funds.
-Moreover, the provision of before- and after-school academic enrichment opportunities may be better supported with other Federal, State, local, or private funds, including the \$15 billion Title I Grants to Local Educational Agencies program.
+The Administration recognizes that many families may value the program as a safe and flexible "day care" option for their children; however, this purpose is not consistent with either the limited Federal role in education or the current fiscal constraints faced by the Federal Government, which requires the Administration to give priority to programs more directly focused on improving student educational outcomes.
+Finally, the provision of before- and after-school academic enrichment opportunities may be supported with other Federal, State, local, or private funds, and are an authorized activity under the \$15.5 billion Title I Grants to Local Educational Agencies program for school districts and schools that prioritize such activities as part of comprehensive efforts to help all students meet challenging State academic standards.